Anchorage, Alaska Wedding Guide

 Become a Wedding Officiant in Anchorage as an AMM Ordained Minister.
 Learn more about getting ordained in Alaska, officiant training, wedding ceremony planning, and more.

-If you’re considering getting hitched in America’s Last Frontier, we’re all for it.
-The state’s most populous city, Anchorage, is home to a handful of spectacular venues, like the Talkeetna Alaskan Lodge and the Alaska Mountain Rugby Grounds, which both offer large, architecturally stunning spaces that are perfect for a big celebration.
+If you’re considering getting married in Anchorage, we’re all for it.
+As the state’s most populous city, Anchorage is home to some spectacular venues, like the Talkeetna Alaskan Lodge and the Alaska Mountain Rugby Grounds.
+These venues offer large, architecturally-stunning spaces that are perfect for a big celebration.

-Or if you want to tap more into your adventurous side, book a package with Anchorage Helicopter Tours.
-They’ll fly you to the top of a glacier to say your vows.
-You can keep it simple by eloping, or have a party of up to 50 people.
+Or if you want to tap more into your adventurous side and get married on a glacier in Alaska, why book a package with Anchorage Helicopter Tours?
+They’ll fly you right to the top to say your vows!
+You can keep it simple by eloping with just an officiant and a single witness, or invite a party of up to 50 people.
 You’re guaranteed an adrenaline rush and an epic “I do” that you’ll never forget.

 Whether you’re a long-time resident or a prospective visitor, our guide has all the info you need to start moving forward with your wedding plans.

 Let’s start with the ordainment process.
-According to Alaska Statute 25.05.261(a)(2), the following persons may perform wedding ceremonies:
+According to Alaska Statute 25.05.261(a), the following persons may perform wedding ceremonies:

 If you do not fall into any of these categories, that’s no problem.
-You can get ordained in the state of Alaska with AMM to qualify as a priest or minister.
-The process is free and takes just a few minutes.
+You can get ordained in Alaska with AMM to qualify as a "minister" to meet the requirement in subsection (1).
+AMM's online ordination process is free and takes only a minute to finish.
+Once you have been ordained by AMM, you're authorized to officiate a wedding anywhere in Alaska, and your ordination never expires.

 Now that the easy part is out of the way, we can help you prepare for the wedding ceremony itself.
 Being asked to officiate a ceremony is an honor like no other, but can also feel like a lot of pressure.
 You might like our wedding training pages, which are a library of information to help you prepare for your first ceremony and ensure that it goes smoothly.